 We’re here to dispel the myth that protein powder is only for gym-goers and athletes.

 Before we delve into the benefits of a protein powder supplement, we first want to provide a quick recap about protein – what it is and what it does.

 Protein is a part of every cell in the body.
-It helps the body build and repair cells and tissues and is a major component of the skin, muscle, bone, organs, hair, and nails.
+It helps the body build and repair tissues and is a major component of the skin, muscle, bone, organs, hair, and nails.

 Protein is one of three macronutrients, which are nutrients the body needs in larger amounts.
 The other macronutrients are fat and carbohydrates.

 Protein is made up of long chains of amino acids.
 There are 20 amino acids.
 The specific order of amino acids determines the structure and function of each protein.
 Of these 20 amino acids, there are nine essential amino acids that the human body does not synthesize, so they must come from the diet.

 Proteins may be either complete or incomplete.
 Complete proteins are proteins that contain all essential amino acids.
 Animal products, soy and quinoa are complete proteins.
 Incomplete proteins are proteins that do not contain all essential amino acids.
 Most plant foods are incomplete proteins, including beans, nuts and grains.

 People can combine incomplete protein sources to create a meal that provides all essential amino acids.
 Examples include rice and beans, or peanut butter on whole-wheat bread.

 Where does protein powder fit in?

 There are many reasons why people choose to supplement their diet with protein powder.
 Some want to build muscle mass and others want to support tissue repair or healthy bone maintenance.
 For some, it’s all about ensuring they have a balanced diet that includes enough protein to nourish their body.